Neurostimulation: Brain stimulation

-Brain stimulation has potentials to treat some disorders such as epilepsy.
+Brain stimulation has the potential to treat some disorders such as epilepsy.
 In this method, scheduled stimulation is applied to specific cortical or subcortical targets.
 There are available commercial devices that can deliver an electrical pulse at scheduled time intervals.
 Scheduled stimulation is hypothesized to alter the intrinsic neurophysiologic properties of epileptic networks.
 According to prof Barbara Jobst and colleagues, the most explored targets for scheduled stimulation are the anterior nucleus of the thalamus and the hippocampus.
 The anterior nucleus of the thalamus has been studied, which has shown a significant seizure reduction with the stimulator on versus off during several months after stimulator implantation.
 Moreover, the cluster headache (CH) can be treated by using a temporary stimulating electrode at sphenopalatine ganglion (SPG).
 Medical Dr. Mehdi Ansarinia and colleagues reported pain relief within several minutes of stimulation in this method.
 To avoid use of implanted electrodes, researchers have engineered ways to inscribe a "window" made of zirconia that has been modified to be transparent and implanted in mice skulls, to allow optical waves to penetrate more deeply, as in optogenetics, to stimulate or inhibit individual neurons.